 This publication discusses the Capital Construction Fund (CCF).
 The CCF is a special investment program administered by the National Marine Fisheries Service (NMFS) and the Internal Revenue Service (IRS).
 This program allows fishermen to defer paying income tax on certain income they invest in a CCF account and later use to acquire, build, or rebuild fishing vessels.

-This publication discusses two sets of rules that may limit the amount of your deductible loss from a trade, business, rental, or other income-producing activity.
+Information about Publication 925, Passive Activity and At-Risk Rules, including recent updates and related forms.
+Publication 925 discusses two sets of rules that may limit the amount of your deductible loss from a trade, business, rental, or other income-producing activity.

 Publication 946 explains how you can recover the cost of business or income-producing property through deductions for depreciation.